 In my sophomore year, the Lord started drawing His net around me.
 God is a jealous God.
 He will not put up with us having any other gods in His place.
 That fall I attended a concert on campus put on by a Christian musical group.
 There was a gospel presentation.
 As the salvation prayer was spoken, I remember saying to myself, “That’s something you should do.”
 I signed a card that had been provided, and promptly forgot about the whole thing.

 That winter and spring I thought perhaps I was beginning to find what I was looking for in regard to some of those things that were my idols.
 But it was a delusion; my feelings and imagination making in my mind something that was not really there.
-In the spring of that sophomore year, He proceeded to providentially smash those idols.
-Those idols lay smashed upon the ground, leaving me bewildered and at a loss.
+In the spring of that sophomore year, He proceeded to providentially smash my idols.
+Those idols lay smashed upon the ground, bringing no comfort or hope, but leaving me bewildered and at a loss.

 Shortly after these events, I was invited to a meeting of a campus ministry group.
 I went...
 I was supposed to get a term paper done, but I couldn't concentrate on it, so I went to the meeting.

-After the meeting I talked to the speaker.
-He went through a Gospel presentation.
+After the meeting I went up to talk to the speaker about some things he had said that were of intellectual interest to me.
+In the course of our conversation, he went through a Gospel presentation.
 I knew enough of the Bible to recognize the truth of what he said.
 I knew I fell far short of living up to what I knew was right.
 I needed grace, mercy, and the forgiveness of sins.
 Though I did not fully understand it at the time, I needed to turn from myself and embrace what Christ had done for me in His death, burial, and resurrection.
 It was then I confessed to the Lord I was the fool, and in so doing acknowledged that He, Jesus Christ, was Lord and God.
 Somewhat to my surprise, I found I believed.
+It was totally unexpected by me.
 I was surprised by faith...

 From that point, old things started passing away, and new things came in their place.
 I went home at the end of that school year a different person then what I had been when that school year had started.
 Someone gave me a copy of the New Testament in Today's English.
 That summer I read through it, and the Word of God was alive like it had never been before...
 I found I wanted to be with God’s people...

 There is much more I could probably say about the last 40 plus years since that time.
 I did marry a really nice Christian lady, was able to have a decent job, and we have a nice home in a nice suburban community.
-Shortly after we were married, I was baptized in an Evangelical Baptist church.
 Over the years we have attended and been involved in several local churches.
 In those churches we have seen both the good and some of the bad of church life, but our confidence is not in any specific church or group of churches, rather it is in Him who is head over all the church.

 At one point I thought to enter the ministry, but the Lord providentially led me otherwise.
 I did take several years of seminary classes and learned enough Greek and Hebrew to be dangerous.
 More important, I learned more about God Himself and who I am in relation to Him.
 I learned more fully about His sovereign grace and mercy.